Governing Board Members

 In my professional life I work in Human Resources as a Manager and in my spare time I enjoy socialising and spending time with family…. which is mostly spend being a taxi driver for football matches and swimming galas!!

 Vice Chair of Governors

 Link Governor to Science

 I grew up in the neighbouring village of Pilsley and have lived in Tibshelf now for 16 years.
 I am a past pupil of Tibshelf School and I’m proud to say that my eldest daughter, Jessica, now attends; hence my role as a Parent Governor.
 My term of office started in November 2014 and it expires in November 2018.
-As well as attending Full Governors meetings I sit on two other sub-committees: Teaching, Learning & Curriculum Committee and Students & Community Committee, for which I am also Vice Chair.
-I am also the Link Governor for the Science Faculty.
+As well as attending Full Governors meetings I also sit on the Curriculum Committee and I am also the Link Governor for the Science Faculty.

 By profession I’m an English Teacher and so I have first-hand knowledge of what life in a secondary school is like, which I believe gives me a very useful insider’s view of how certain aspects of a school works in addition to having a purely parental point of view.
 My priorities are to help improve the education and welfare of all the students at Tibshelf School and I very much enjoy my role as a Governor.

 In my spare time I run my own theatre company in which I act, direct and build the sets.
 I also enjoy all other kinds of DIY and I’m a keen photographer.

 I grew up in Nottingham and moved to Newton 22 years ago.
 I have two sons; Matthew in Year 9 and Adam in Year 6 at Town End Junior School.

 I see the role of Parent Governor as a privileged opportunity to make a positive contribution to the development of the school and support the students to achieve their potential.
 All children deserve the best start in life regardless of background or academic ability.